bigchaindb/bigchaindb-react-webpack-boilerplate/README.md

 cd my-bigchaindb-project
 ```

-Now you can set your remotes to your local app and so forth

 ## Server-side setup

-> Supports BigchainDB Server v0.10 (Warning: use CORS enabled [branch](https://github.com/bigchaindb/bigchaindb/tree/kyber-master-feat-cors) untill [PR #1311](https://github.com/bigchaindb/bigchaindb/pull/1311) is resolved )

 First things first.
 You'll need a (local) BigchainDB server to get going with the API.